Crickler Newspuzzles and Crossword

 Why does my handicap keep resetting to 28?

 28 is the default handicap.
 Your handicap and your progress in different cricklers is saved on your hard-drive in a Flash Cookie (not to be confused with regular cookies).
 Some anti-spy programs have decided that Flash cookies are evil and destroy them or prevent them from being saved.
 This naturally messes up your puzzle information.
-If this happens you can either shut down your anti-spy program of see if it has a provision for allowing flash cookies you want (e.g. from certain websites).
-If you find this to be the case, please tell us what you did (at email@example.com) so we may tell others.
+If this happens you can either shut down your anti-spy program or see if it has a provision for allowing flash cookies you want (e.g. from certain websites).
+If you find this to be the case, please tell us what you did (at firstname.lastname@example.org) so we may tell others.

 There are other possible explanations: